ti-oluwa/traffik/CONTRIBUTING.md

 ### Formatting and Linting

-We use [Ruff](https://docs.astral.sh/ruff/) for code formatting and linting:
+We use [Ruff](https://docs.astral.sh/ruff/) for code formatting and linting, plus additional security tools:

 ```bash
 # Check for issues